Stephen Walker Obituary - WY | Legacy Pro

 After college, Doug moved to Alaska.
 In 1972 he found work in the oilfields of Alaska where he worked for Sperry-Sun as a Survey Engineer.
 Around 1980, he went to Denver as a sales representative for Greatland Directional.
 Doug went back to Sperry-Sun in Casper in 1989, where he worked as MWD and Directional Driller until they parted company in 2015.

-Doug was preceded in death by his parents, Clayton and Evelyn Walker; brother, James Butch Walker; sisters, Carole McKenney and Deonna Collins.
+Doug was preceded in death by his parents, Clayton and Evelyn Walker; brother, James Butch Walker; sisters, Carole McKenney and Donna Collins.

 He is survived by wife, Shelley Walker; son, Erik Walker; stepson, Russell Smith; his dog, Cherie; his nieces and nephews; and a few old oilfield cronies.